 A word of caution: if you go with the sink, make sure it doesn’t have a garbage disposal or place a mat that won’t move over the opening.
 Even if it’s off, your cat’s paws could be hurt by the blades.

 As a rule, most domestic cats aren’t fond of water.
-So if you’re reluctant to deal with an angry, wet feline, a baby wipe will usually suffice.
+So if you’re reluctant to deal with an angry, wet feline, a baby or paw wipe may do the trick.
 Pet stores carry special cleansing cloths you can use to clean your cat.
 Dry shampoos are another option to freshen up your cat, although the National Cat Groomers Association does not consider them the best alternative to bathing.